Sardinia, what to see in San Pietro Island: two-day itinerary

 From the large windows of our hotel’s dining room, the view spans from the valley to the sea.

-Just below us, there is a garden of olive trees, lemons, cacti, oleanders and beautiful blooming lilac bougainvilleas.
+Just beneath us lies a beautiful garden filled with olive trees, lemons, cacti, oleanders and vibrant lilac bougainvilleas in full bloom.

 In the distance, in backlight, we glimpsed a ferry shuttle that connects the island to Portovesme.